fb tracking

 Benefits Of Skin To Skin Breastfeeding

 Holding your newborn baby skin to skin has many immediate and long-term benefits.
-As well as regulating your baby’s heart rate and body temperature, skin-to-skin contact can help establish breastfeeding.
+Skin to skin contact with your new baby may help promote breastfeeding by regulating your baby’s heart rate and body temperature.

 If you’re a new or expectant parent, you might have come across information about the benefits of holding your baby skin to skin immediately after birth.
 Holding your baby skin to skin gives him time to adjust to the environment outside the womb in a calm and relaxed state and encourages earlier initiation of breastfeeding.